Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the fundamental limits of ISAC over DM MACs with correlated sensing and channel states as well as imperfect CSIR.
-A new achievable scheme that combines message cooperation and joint compression of past transmitted codewords and echo signals using Wyner-Ziv coding has been proposed, and the corresponding inner bound of the capacity-distortion region has been proved to include that of \cite{ahmadipour2023information}.
+In this paper, we have investigated the fundamental limits of ISAC over SD-DM MACs with correlated sensing state parameters and channel states.
+A new achievable scheme that combines message cooperation and joint compression of past transmitted codewords and echo signals has been proposed, and the corresponding inner bound of the capacity-distortion region has been proved to include that of \cite[Theorem~3]{ahmadipour2023information}.
 We have also established an improved outer bound of the capacity-distortion region by introducing the rate-limited constraints on sensing.
 It has been demonstrated, through several numerical examples, that the improved inner bound can achieve better communication and sensing performance, and the proposed outer bound strictly improves the existing one.
 We finally remark that while the inner and outer bounds presented in this paper improve upon the existing results \cite{kobayashi2019joint,ahmadipour2023information}, the optimal capacity-distortion region for the model considered remains open.
-Future works include further tightening the bounds for ISAC over MACs and investigation of the fundamental limits of other multi-terminal ISAC building blocks, such as in broadcast channels and relay channels.
+Future work includes further tightening the bounds for ISAC over MACs and investigation of the fundamental limits of other multi-terminal ISAC building blocks, such as in broadcast and relay channels.

 \appendices